pnumbers/yelpcamp/README.md

 ### Frontend

-The front end was built with HTML, CSS, and Bootstrap.
+The frontend was built with HTML, CSS, and Bootstrap.
 Additionally, Cloudinary was utilized for image storage and Mapbox powers its dynamic map functionality.

 ## How to Use